mesonbuild/meson/docs/markdown/Contributing.md

 environment, and the version requirement must be fulfilled.
 Otherwise, the entire test is skipped (including every element in the test matrix).

+#### plain_dirs

+When `true`, the meson test setup will use paths without spaces for both the source and build dir.
+Using this option should be avoided whenever possible since Meson should support paths with spaces whenever possible.

+The default is `false`.

 #### stdout